-If baby isn’t eating at least every three hours, and they just want to sleep, make sure you wake them up.
-Ideally, baby should be eating every 2-3 hours, though it may be even closer together during those first few weeks.
+If the baby isn’t eating at least every three hours, and they just want to sleep, make sure you wake them up.
+Ideally, a baby should be eating every 2-3 hours, though it may be even closer together during those first few weeks.

 With my youngest, we just let him sleep – and I think this may have contributed to some issues that we had.
 I ended up getting mastitis, which typically does cause a temporary drop in supply (which I experienced).
 My body wasn’t being stimulated as frequently as it needed to be, and not only did my son have some issues gaining weight (not entirely related to this, but it sure didn’t help), but it affected my milk supply.

 It can be hard to wake a sleepy baby – but it’s important to remember that babies also don’t need to be WIDE awake to nurse.
 Many of them will latch will they are sleeping or drowsy.